linces/linces/README.md

 *Human Resource Management System<br>
 *Public Governance System<br>

+In an experienced software house well positioned in its segment here in Brazil.

 And a couple of projects, most them with Delphi, Firebird and many others technologies in daily work.
 Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native, and PHP both with firebase.

 A dozen of past projects in Clipper, PHP, Delphi, JavaScript, etc.